Coalgebraic Semantics for Nominal Automata: Coalgebraic Language Semantics

 Among the instances of this construction are the well-known power-set construction of deterministic automata~\cite{SilvaEA13} as well as the non-determinization of alternating automata and that of Simple Segala systems~\cite{JacobsEA15}.

-\begin{defn}[Coalgebraic Language Semantics~\cite{bms13}] Given $T$, $G$ and a coalgebra $c\colon X \to GTX$ as in \autoref{C:gen-det}, the \emph{coalgebraic language morphism} $\lan c\colon X \to \nu G$ is the composite of the unique coalgebra homomorphism $h$ from the determinization of $(X,c)$ to $\nu G$ with the unit $\eta_X$ of the monad $T$, which is summarized in the diagram below:
+\begin{defn}[Coalgebraic Language Semantics~\cite{bms13}] Given $T$, $G$ and a coalgebra $c\colon X \to GTX$ as in \autoref{C:gen-det}, the \emph{coalgebraic language morphism} $\lan c\colon X \to \nu G$ is the composite of the unique coalgebra homomorphism $h$ from the determinization of $(X,c)$ to $\nu G$ with the unit $\eta_X$ of the monad $T$, which is summarized in the diagram on the left below: \end{defn}